0x68302A/merOS-virt/README.md

 ## SYNOPSIS
-**meros** – a minimal toolkit for building, provisioning, and interconnecting local Virtual Machines - *declaratively*.
+**meros** – a minimal toolkit for - *declaratively* - building, provisioning, and interconnecting local Virtual Machines.

 ## DESCRIPTION